WAT CHOENG THA

 The most imposing construction is the large Khmer-style prang with niches in each cardinal direction containing remnants of standing Buddha images.
 The prang is hollow inside, and there are traces of earlier looting.
 The prang has porches in three directions.
 The ruin of a sermon hall is located in front of the prang.
 The basic foundation of the vihara was renovated, and most of the walls are still standing, including the inner wall.
 More standing Buddha images are found in arched niches at the back wall of the sermon hall.
 In the middle of the vihara, we see two recent Buddha images in the ‘Buddha defying Mara’ pose.
 In addition, there are several small chedis designed in a variety of styles and time periods scattered around the site.
 The walls and some entry gates of the old monastery are still in situ.

 The ordination hall is situated west of the prang.
 It is a rectangular building with a width of 7.50 meters and a length of 18 meters.
-The main entrance faces to the south.
-There are two gates at the front and the same as at the back.
-This building stands on a foundation that slightly curves at the middle of the long side like a junk (type of Chinese sailing ship), a popular style in the late Ayutthaya period.
+The main entrance faces south.
+There are two gates at the front and the same at the back.
+This building stands on a foundation that slightly curves at the middle of the long side like a junk (a type of Chinese sailing ship), a popular style in the late Ayutthaya period.
 Most of the boundary stones and their pedestals were preserved.
 On the western side of the ubosot, there are some intricately carved lion images.
 Still, they are not in the position described in the document “Phra Rachawang lae Wat Boran nai Jangwat Phra Nakhon Sri Ayutthaya” from 1968 CE.
 The building was extensively renovated by the Fine Arts Department in 2019 CE.

 The sermon hall close to the riverbank was built in the reign of King Rama IV.
 It is a two floors rectangular building on an east-west axis.
 The style suggests it once served as a residence hall for someone with a high-ranking position.
 The inner part of this sermon hall is constructed from teakwood.
-It is a compound building composed of the main building and kutis, or the monk‘s residences on each long side.
+It is a compound building composed of the main building and kutis, or the monks' residences on each long side.
 Inside the hall, there are splendid mural paintings about the history of the Buddha, the Thotsachat Chadok or the last ten rebirths of the Buddha, portrayed anticlockwise on the lower part of the four walls Thepanom, figures of deities, clasping hands in token of worship (to the Buddha) and facing west are on the upper part of the walls.
 The western wall depicts the Buddha sitting in meditation inside an arch with offerings on red tables.
 Some of the wooden shutters display Chinese characters and motifs.
 Unfortunately, many murals are getting damaged with age, and paint has worn off in places.
 The murals were created by Master Khae, his followers and Phra Ajan Aphondham, a previous abbot of Wat Choeng Tha.
 They date from 1806-1868 CE, during the reign of King Rama IV.
-In the hall are also some intricately carved wooden pulpits and Buddha images.
+The hall also contains intricately carved wooden pulpits and Buddha images.

-(The former sermon hall of Wat Choeng Tha - Picture taken July 2020 CE)
+(Wooden pulpit at Wat Choeng Tha – Picture taken July 2020 CE)

 Excavation at Wat Choeng Tha